miguoliang/old_blog/code/_posts/2019-11-7-javascript-animate-css-slideshow-in-jekyll.md

 These guides can help you quickly learn the basics we need in the following steps:

-* Quickly learn the basics of Javascript by [The Beginner's Guide on Javascript](/javascript-beginner-guide.html).
-* Quickly learn the basics of Animate.css by [The Beginner's Guide on Animate.css](/animate-css-beginner-guide.html).
 * Quickly learn the basics of Jekyll by [The Beginner's Guide on Jekyll](/jekyll-beginner-guide.html).
-* Quickly learn the basics of CSS3 by [The Beginner's Guide on CSS3](/css-beginner-guide.html).
-* Quickly learn the basics of HTML5 by [The Beginner's Guide on HTML5](/html-beginner-guide.html).

 Now, I assume that you have mastered the basics above.
 I will program with VSCode, and you can use any other text editor you like instead.